 Roasting the Ham

-- Spoon or brush half of the maple glaze (recipe below) over the ham.
+- Brush half of the maple glaze (recipe below) over the ham.

 - Spoon the remaining glaze over the ham.
 Return to the oven, uncovered and bake another 15 minutes longer , until the ham is heated through.
 The internal temperature of cooked ham should be between 140°F to 165°F.